Post

 print("*** Translation start! ***")

-# Outer loop: progress of changed files
+# Outer loop: Progress through changed files

 for changed_file in tqdm(changed_files, desc="Files", position=0):